HugoBastian/CanPileWebsite/replit.md

 - Run command: `npx vite preview --host 0.0.0.0 --port 5000`

 ## Notes
-- This is a wireframe/mockup with placeholder content
+- This is a wireframe/mockup transitioning to a functional website
-- All media (images, videos) are represented with dashed border placeholders
+- Media (images, videos) can be uploaded via Replit App Storage
+- Ready-to-use media components for displaying photos and videos
 - Text content is in Catalan
 - The design uses a neutral color scheme with responsive layout
+- Backend server configured but currently optional for basic media serving

+## Next Steps to Complete Media Integration
+1. Create an App Storage bucket in Replit (Tools → Object Storage)
+2. Set the `PUBLIC_OBJECT_SEARCH_PATHS` environment variable
+3. Upload photos/videos from Google Drive to appropriate folders
+4. Integrate MediaImage and MediaGallery components into CanPileWireframe
+5. Update mediaLibrary.json with actual filenames after upload